JulianCataldo/web-garden/app/ColorMode/README.md

 Provides system or user-defined color scheme preference, with a toggle mechanism.
 Settings are persisted, component is progressively enhanced and flash of mis-styled content avoided.
-Also, it will provide an easier way to target theme with CSS / SCSS / JS.
+Also, this provides an easier way to target theme with CSS selector / SCSS mixins / JS DOM selector.

 > **Warning**
 > 🚧  Work in progress